DaveBenham/VenomModules/README.md

 ## WAVE MANGLER
 ![WAVE MANGLER module image](doc/WaveMangler.png)
-A polyphonic distortion / wave shaper inspired by the [Doepfer A-136 Eurorack module](https://modulargrid.net/e/doepfer-a-136).
+A polyphonic distortion / waveshaper inspired by the [Doepfer A-136 Eurorack module](https://modulargrid.net/e/doepfer-a-136).

 The Venom module implements most of the features of the Doepfer hardware, though not necessarily in exactly the same way, and then adds polyphony and additional modulation options.